Antoni Radziwiłł: Personal life

-Antoni Henryk Radziwiłł returned to his palace in Berlin, where he died on 7 April 1833.
+Radziwiłł returned to his palace in Berlin, where he died on 7 April 1833.
 He was buried in the Poznań Cathedral.
 His children with Louise were Germanized and never returned to Poznań; however, as owners of the Nieborów manor near Warsaw and huge family estates in today's Belarus, they paid frequent visits to other parts of Poland.

 Patron of the arts

 Antoni Radziwiłł is better known for his art patronage than for his ill-fated political career.
 His palaces in Berlin (the later Reich Chancellery of Otto von Bismarck), Poznań and Antonin near Ostrów Wielkopolski were known for great concerts performed by one of the most notable musicians of his times.
-Apart from the guitar, cello and opera concertos performed by Radziwiłł himself, among his guests were Niccolò Paganini (concert in Poznań on 19 May 1829), Johann Wolfgang von Goethe, Frédéric Chopin and Ludwig van Beethoven.
+Apart from the guitar, cello and opera concerts performed by Radziwiłł himself, among his guests were Niccolò Paganini (concert in Poznań on 19 May 1829), Johann Wolfgang von Goethe, Frédéric Chopin and Ludwig van Beethoven.
 Chopin wrote his Introduction and Polonaise Op.
 3 for cello and piano especially for Radziwiłł.
 He also performed a concert in his palace in Poznań on 2 October 1828.
-Additionally, Chopin dedicated his Piano Trio (Chopin) Op.
+Additionally, Chopin dedicated his Piano Trio Op.
 8 to Radziwiłł.
 Ludwig van Beethoven dedicated his Ouverture Op.
 115 (Zur Namensfeier) to him, while Goethe participated in his efforts to write the music for his Faust.
 Maria Agata Szymanowska dedicated to him the Serenade pour le Pianoforte avec le accompagnement de violoncelle.
 He was also a notable sponsor of Polish theatres and his wife opened the first public school for girls in Poznań in 1830.